Mike Parry (politician): Political career

 In October 2011, Parry announced he would run in against incumbent Democratic U.S. Representative Tim Walz in Minnesota's 1st congressional district.
 He was defeated in the August 2012 Republican primary by Allen Quist, 45.9% to 54.1%.

-In August 2012, Parry accused Governor Mark Dayton of popping pills at meetings, saying "When you sit across from him and you watch him pop 15 to 16 pills when you're having a meeting, it's scary."
-The claim was refuted by Dayton and Republican legislators.

-Other careers
+Other activities

-He also received law enforcement training and served as a police officer with the Morristown and Jackson police departments, and as a deputy sheriff with the Freeborn County Sheriff's Department.
-He was also president of the Waseca Rotary, and was a member of the Waseca Economic Development Authority and Waseca Development Corporation.
+Parry received law enforcement training and served as a police officer with the Morristown and Jackson police departments, and as a deputy sheriff with the Freeborn County Sheriff's Department.
+He was president of the Waseca Rotary, and was a member of the Waseca Economic Development Authority and Waseca Development Corporation.
 He was also president of the Albert Lea Jaycees.
 He is a licensed general aviation pilot.